bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 #### Drilling Into Tokenized Values Using Multiple Restrictions

-Attribute values which contain spaces, punctuation, or special characters are almost always split into separate tokens; for example, an attribute value of “Programmable Search Engine@google” would be split into three separate tokens, “custom”, “search” and “google”.
+Attribute values which contain spaces, punctuation, or special characters are almost always split into separate tokens; for example, an attribute value of "Programmable Search Engine@google” would be split into three separate tokens, "custom”, "search” and "google”.
 This permits searches on a single word embedded in a larger sequence of words and punctuation, such as an production description.
 (Programmable Search Engine will extract up to 10 tokens per string, so if your attribute value contains more than 10 words, not all may be available for restricting results.)
 For example, the following PageMap includes a production description of [Programmable Search Engine](https://programmablesearchengine.googleblog.com//):

 Programmable Search Engine provides customized search engines

-The following restriction would find all pages with `product-description` attributes about “search”:
+The following restriction would find all pages with `product-description` attributes about "search”:

 \[more:pagemap:product-description:search\]